CONDUCT OF EXAMINATIONS:

 (iv) the SSC & Fazil Examination in the case of OT Examination.
 Provided that in case of a candidate who passed the Secondary School Certificate.
 Intermediate and Fazil Examination by re-appearing in the failing subject/s, the period of one year shall be counted from the year in which he was permitted to re-appear.

-(2) Submitted his admission form and the prescribed fee to the Board by such dates as may be fixed by the Chairman together with the following certificates signed by the authorized person.
+(2) Submitted his admission form and the prescribed fee to the Board by such dates as may be fixed by the Chairperson together with the following certificates signed by the authorized person.

 (i) of being in service continuous for at-least nine months (upto the last date fixed for submission of admission forms without late fee) in a School maintained by the Govt.
 (Federal/Provincial) or Local Bodies (Corporations, Metropolitan Corporations, Municipal Committees and Town Committees Railway, WAPDA) as an un-trained or trained teacher.